 The Swedish Lantmateriet historical (1957 to 1963) aerial imagery catalogue (~1 m resolution, panchromatic; freely available from Lantmateriet.se) for the Kebnekaise and surrounding areas was searched and 49 tiles (each 5 km x 5 km) were downloaded (metadata currently unavailable).
 These tiles were manually inspected for suitability for identifying proglacial lakes and 25 tiles were rejected due to snow cover.
 A total of 24 aerial imagery tiles covering ~600 km2 were selected for analysis of proglacial lake extent (see Supplementary).

-To minimise erroneous changes in lake extent resulting from differences in resolution between the historical imagery (G ~1 m) and ASTER imagery (G = ~15 m), the polygons derived from the ASTER manual mapping were carefully cross-referenced with the historical ariel imagery.
+To minimise erroneous changes in lake extent resulting from differences in resolution between the historical imagery (G ~1 m) and ASTER imagery (G = ~15 m), the polygons derived from the ASTER manual mapping were carefully cross-referenced with the historical aerial imagery.
 Polygons derived from aerial imagery were then only adjusted at the lake-to-glacier ice margin, to purely capture changes in lake size due to glacier recession (see Supplementary).
 Where the ASTER proglacial lake outlines were visibly covered by ice in historical imagery, they were classed as ‘Unborn’ or ‘Snow Concealed’.

 Mapping Glacier Terminus Change using Rapid Eye Imagery (2010 to 2018)

 The Rapid Eye satellite imagery catalogue (freely available from Planet.com ) was searched for suitable snow/cloud free imagery for mapping glacier termini.
-A series of 14 Rapid Eye multispectral satellite images (G = 5 m) were downloaded for 2010 and 11 images for 2018, covering Kebnekaise and the northern sections of the study area [Supplementary].
-A total of 24 glaciers that had suitably snow free margins were selected for analysis.
-To account for the variations in glacier termini geometry (some have a more triangular outline) a reference point [RP] was selected on either side of the glacier where the width was consistent for 2010 and 2018 (see Supplementary).
-The glacier terminus area was then mapped below these width RPs to create terminus polygons for 2010 and 2018 (see Supplementary; Lea et al., 2014).
+A series of 14 Rapid Eye multispectral satellite images (G = 5 m) were downloaded for 2010 and 11 images for 2018, covering Kebnekaise and the northern sections of the study area (Figure 6).
+A total of 24 glaciers that had suitably snow free margins were selected for analysis and identified alphabetically (Figure 6).
+To account for the variations in glacier termini geometry (some have a more triangular outline) a reference point [RP] was selected on either side of the glacier where the width was consistent for 2010 and 2018 (Figure 6).
+The glacier terminus area was then mapped below these width RPs to create terminus polygons for 2010 and 2018 (Figure 6; Lea et al., 2014).
 The 2018 glacier terminus polygon area was then subtracted from the 2010 glacier terminus polygon area to give the area of ice lost over this period and divided by the width of the RPs, to partly account for glacier thinning and narrowing within the width averaged retreat (Lea et al., 2014).